 10 cups chicken broth

 1 cup masa or flour, preferably masa but flour works well

 Fresh jalapeno, optional, diced, with seeds, to taste

 - In skillet, heat olive oil over medium-high heat.
 Liberally salt and pepper the pork shoulder roast.
 Once the oil is hot, cook the pork on all sides until it develops a nice crust.
 This should take about four to five minutes on each side.
-Remove the pork and add the onion.
+Remove the pork, add the onion and turn heat down to medium.
 Cook for about five minutes.
 Add the garlic and cook for about 30 seconds.

 - Put the pork back in the stockpot and add the chiles, cumin, spiced paprika, pepper, chicken broth and potato to pot.
 Bring to a low boil.
 Reduce heat to low, cover and simmer until the pork is fork tender, about two to three hours.

 - When the pork is tender, remove the roast from the stockpot and shred with two forks once it’s cool enough to handle.
 Discard any bones.

 - In a separate skillet, melt the butter to make a roux.
 Continuously whisk in the masa or flour for about four to six minutes.
 Return the shredded pork to the stockpot and stir in the roux.
 Cook for another five to 10 minutes until the green chile thickens to your liking.

 - Taste the green chile and if you’d like to add more heat, stir in cayenne pepper or sauteed diced fresh jalapenos with the seeds.
 This step is optional.
 You can also add more salt to taste if desired.
 Turn off heat and stir in lime juice.